|BACK IN THE DAY|

 |by David Eide||.|

 I was looking over one of those books that inspired me when young, published in 1969.
 I think I read it in 1970 or '71 and it coalesced quite a bit of my mind and heart, considering that I was a sapling at the time with little knowledge of anything.
-Yes, this book was able to articulate those fierce emotions of youth and those aspirations of youth that ends in tragedy and pathos.
+The book was able to articulate the fierce emotions and aspirations of youth that end in tragedy and pathos.

-We wanted utopia.
+Many wanted utopia.
 Or more precisely, life without the grinding persistence of technology.
 We had a view of the planet that had been generously vouchsafed for the people of the Earth in 1969, from the surface of the moon no less.
-The nuclear weapons necessitated the drive to change human nature through any channel available.
+The nuclear weapons, cold war, and Vietnam necessitated the drive to change human nature through any channel available.

 The necessity was to see the reality of things and then be able to deal effectively with the reality.
-There was the desire to lose all of one's inheritance, all of one’s conditioning that, to that point, had lasted for 10 years or so.
+Litte that was inherited from the culture inspired the young.
+All of the conditioning, benign for the most part, was resented and thrown off.

-Humanity in the midst of the 'de-mythological' state of being.
+Raw humanity in the midst of the "de-mythological" state of being, the emptying of its spiritual resources.

 Therefore, the alienation of the human being from himself, from community or the sense of a community, and from the political process.

 When had 20-year-old kids confronted the possibility of nuclear annihilation or observe men standing on the moon and seeing the Earth suspended in the distance thus confirming what he, as a 20 years old, knew intuitively?
-That is, the Earth is a permanent reality while the ideas and judgments that are carried by human beings were mere chimera as they were enacted in the brain and reality of men.
+That is, the Earth is a permanent reality while the ideas and judgments that are carried by human beings were mere chimera.

 The structure of the bureaucracy seemed dangerous and filled with massive mediocrity that was killing off the Earth in one form or another.
 There was a large bias against any dogmatism, anything that attempted to legitimize authority and organization.